Timinator2000/techio-algo-x/19 - 2025 and beyond/01 - overview.md

 # [Steering Algorithm X](backseat-driving)

-Keeping track of your problems state outside the Algorithm X matrix so you can redirect Algorithm X when certain search paths are know to lead to dead ends.
+Keeping track of your problem's state outside the Algorithm X matrix so you can redirect Algorithm X when certain search paths are known to lead to dead ends.

 # [Coloring Your Requirements](what-is-coloring)